Degenerative Disc Disease

 Treatments for Degenerative Disc Disease

 If it is highly likely that the pain is coming from the discs, Dr. Greenberg can offer both traditional and non-traditional treatment alternatives to help avoid surgery and improve your function and quality of life.
-Sometimes, epidural steroids can helped with pain from degenerated discs.
-However, if this is not adequate, then there are exciting new treatment options becoming available that offer great promise to relieve suffering.
-These include regenerative injection treatments such as:
+Sometimes, traditional spinal injections can help with pain from degenerated discs.
+However, there are new Regenerative treatment that are available as alternatives when other treatments do not work.
+Studies are showing effectiveness of these treatments, which can be used to relieve suffering and avoid surgery and use of opioids.